zahrakhan/mobile-flashcards/README.md

 # Mobile FlashCards App
 This is my version of *Flashcards* project for Udacity React Nano degree.

+## Tested on Platforms

+This application has been tested on

+* iOS Simulator - iPhone 7 iOS 10.2
+* OnePlus 2 Phone - Android 6.0.1 with Expo app

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

-## Test Platforms

-This application has been tested on

-* iOS Simulator - iPhone 7 iOS 10.2
-* OnePlus 2 Phone - Android 6.0.1 with Expo app

 ## Table of Contents